ecmwf/anemoi-datasets/docs/using/methods.rst

       print(dataset.name_to_index["2t"])

 variables:
-   A list of the dataset's variable names, in the order they appear in the
+   A list of the dataset's variable names, in the order they appear in the dataset.
-      dataset.

 missing:
    The set of indices of the missing dates.

 grids:
-   A tuple of number of grid point for each datasets that are combined with the :ref:`grid` method.
+   A tuple of number of grid points for each datasets that are combined with the :ref:`grids` method.

 .. _datetime64: https://docs.scipy.org/doc/numpy/reference/arrays.datetime.html